theochem/horton/doc/dev_contribute.rst

     git push remote bar:bar

 Now send the URL of your remote server and the name of the branch to a peer for review.
+If you are looking for someone to review your code, post a request on the `Horton mailing list <https://groups.google.com/d/forum/horton-discuss>`_

 Unless, you have written spotless code, you will make some further modifications to the code, commit these and push them to the remote server for review.
 Once this iterative process has converged, it is time to move to the next step.

 Rebase your branch on top of the master branch